Suspected Somerville bank robber who sparked weekslong manhunt held without bail

 Customers and bank employees laid on the floor while the teller behind the window reportedly filled up a backpack with cash.

-During this encounter, a customer exited the bank and flagged down an uniformed Somerville police officer in a cruiser, according to court documents.
+During this encounter, a customer exited the bank and flagged down a uniformed Somerville police officer in a cruiser.

 Rosado returned by firing his gun towards the officer, prompting the officer to fire a shot back, court documents read.